torvalds/linux/Documentation/arch/s390/vfio-ccw.rst

   physical memory addresses.
 These APIs will copy the CCWs into kernel space, and assemble a runnable kernel channel program by updating the guest physical addresses with their corresponding host physical addresses.
-  Note that we have to use IDALs even for direct-access CCWs, as the referenced memory can be located anywhere, including above 2G.
+  Analte that we have to use IDALs even for direct-access CCWs, as the referenced memory can be located anywhere, including above 2G.

 * vfio_ccw device driver